 centres and satellites, where the old trees were the biggest communication hubs and the smaller ones the less busy nodes (in a network of resource sharing.)

-Her findings sparked excitement – and scepticism from many scientists about mycorrhizal networks: scientific articles followed, stating that the claims made are disconnected from the evidence.
+Her findings sparked excitement – and scepticism from many scientists about the mycorrhizal network theory: scientific articles followed, stating that the claims made are disconnected from the evidence.
+Justine Karst, an ecologist at the University of Alberta said that while there is a connection between trees and fungi, results have been over-interpreted to show that communication networks exist.

 In a UK-based example, at the Birmingham Institute of Forest Research BIFoR-FACE (Free Air Carbon Enrichment) facility, University of Birmingham scientists gathered evidence on 180-year-old English oaks.
 Under elevated CO₂ (simulating future atmospheric conditions) these oaks adjusted their below-ground behaviour, increasing the release of small organic molecules in spring and autumn, which prime soil microbes to release nutrients in soils and meet stressed trees’ demand for nutrients.